 Works continue for major irrigation modernisation upgrades along the Mulwala Canal in NSW.

-AWMA will deliver stainless steel water control infrastructure for an additional six sites along the iconic Mulwala Canal.
-The water control gates will include 25 LayFlat gates and 3 Undershot gates.
-All gates will be connected to the Murray Irrigation SCADA system to be managed remotely, a capability that has radically changed the way the company can deliver water to its customers.
+All gates will be connected to the Murray Irrigation SCADA system to be managed remotely, a capability that has radically changed the way water can be delivered to customers.

 Mulwala Canal is Australia’s largest irrigation canal.
 It spans 165km and has the capacity to deliver more than 1,500,000ML of water per year to irrigators in the Southern Riverina helping to generate about $500 million of gross agriculture revenue per year for the region.

 Murray Irrigation has up to $114.8 million in funding approved from the Australian Government under Round 3 of its Private Irrigation Infrastructure Operators Program (PIIOP).

 Gate solutions for the modernisation program include tilting LayFlat (overshot) gates and ULF (undershot) gates, both proven designs currently operating across many national and international irrigation schemes.